lizhanmit/learning-notes/etl-note/etl-note.md

 **OLTP**

-- OLTP (Online transaction processing) is where information systems facilitate and manage transaction-oriented applications, typically for data entry and retrieval transaction processing.
+- OLTP (Online Transaction Processing) is where information systems facilitate and manage transaction-oriented applications, typically for data entry and retrieval transaction processing rather than for the purpose of business intelligence or reporting.
-- OLTP system is not used for querying purposes.
-It is only used for recording a transaction.
 - In OLTP database there is detailed and current data, and schema used to store transactional databases is the entity model (usually 3NF).

 **OLAP**

-- OLAP (Online analytical processing) is a technology that organizes large business databases and supports complex analysis.
-It can be used to perform complex analytical queries without negatively affecting transactional systems.
+- OLAP (Online Analytical Processing) is a technology that organizes large business databases and supports complex analysis.
+It can be used to perform ad hoc multi-dimensional analytical queries without negatively affecting transactional systems.
 - OLAP is characterized by relatively low volume of transactions.
 Queries are often very complex and involve aggregations.
+- Consist of three basic analytical operations:
+  - Consolidation (**roll-up**) - aggregation of data that can be accumulated and computed in one or more dimensions.
+For example, all sales offices are rolled up to the sales department or sales division to anticipate sales trends.
+  - **Drill-down** - navigate through the details.
+For instance, users can view the sales by individual products that make up a region's sales.
+  - **Slicing and dicing** - users can take out (slicing) a specific set of data of the OLAP cube and view (dicing) the slices from different viewpoints.
+- Core of OLAP: **multidimensional** cube.
+- View selection problem: The problem of deciding which aggregations (views) to calculate.
+  - Because usually there are many aggregations that can be calculated, often only a predetermined number are fully calculated; the remainder are solved on demand.
+  - The objective of view selection is typically to minimize the average time to answer OLAP queries.

 ![oltp-vs-olap.png](img/oltp-vs-olap.png)